Discover more from Direct Left

 Both Donald Trump and Joe Biden should face serious consequences for their behavior.

 NOTE: Allegations against Joe Biden are not diminished by arguing that Donald Trump is worse.
-The U.S. presidency isn’t a sexual misconduct competition.
+The U.S. presidency isn’t a sexual abuse competition.

 It’s time to take another look at why U.S. presidents keep getting away with sexual misconduct.